TABLE OF CONTENTS

 This reporting type is applicable when you need to generally analyze your requisitions and cluster documents by specific features without diving into items.

 Let’s say you want to regularly monitor the total amount of PRs, generated by each Department and the statistics of its proceedings.

 To do this, you need a list of PR documents filtered by a specific period with indicated Departments, Status, and Total sums.
 It could be formed through the PR Custom Report with the use of General data only.

 Here is a guide on how to create such a report:

-Such a type of reporting is helpful while analyzing the items/products from different POs in bulk.
+This type of reporting is helpful when analyzing the items/products from different POs in bulk.

 Imagine you want to set up the recurring monthly ordering of food and drinks to all locations of your company.
 To define the optimal order volume, you should know the average consumption per location.
-Thus, you decided to create a report, which will show you how many products from food and drinks categories were ordered per each office during the last month.
+Thus, you decided to create a report, which would show you how many products from the food and drinks categories were ordered per office during the last month.

-Such type of PR Custom Report should be built with the use of Items data.
-At that point, after running the report, we will have a dataset of all items from PRs that fulfill set filters.
+Such type of PR Custom Report should be built using Items data.
+At this point, after running the report, we will have a dataset of all PR items that fulfill set filters.

-To build a report from the example above, we should select the units from Item data (Category, Name, Ordered) and General data (Locations):
+To build a report from the example above, we should select the units from Items data (Category, Name, Ordered) and General data (Locations):